apache/trafficcontrol/docs/source/api/v3/deliveryservices_id_safe.rst

 :rangeSliceBlockSize: An integer that defines the byte block size for the ATS Slice Plugin.
 It can only and must be set if ``rangeRequestHandling`` is set to 3.
 :sslKeyVersion:        This integer indicates the :ref:`ds-ssl-key-version`
 :tenantId:             The integral, unique identifier of the :ref:`ds-tenant` who owns this :term:`Delivery Service`
-:topology:             The unique identifier of the :term:`Topology` that this :term:`Delivery Service` is assigned to
+:topology:             The unique name of the :term:`Topology` that this :term:`Delivery Service` is assigned to
 :trRequestHeaders:     If defined, this defines the :ref:`ds-tr-req-headers` used by Traffic Router for this :term:`Delivery Service`
 :trResponseHeaders:    If defined, this defines the :ref:`ds-tr-resp-headers` used by Traffic Router for this :term:`Delivery Service`
 :type:                 The :ref:`ds-types` of this :term:`Delivery Service`